adrianauch/README-Generator-hw/README.md

 ### Test Instructions

 Please make sure that you have downloaded and installed the nmp inquirer package to test the program.
+You cannot already have a README.md file created for your project.

 ### Contact